xi-livecode/xi/README.md

 Then run Xi REPL with:

     $ xi

+There is a configuration file that is written automatically for you when run for the first time at `~/.config/xi/init.rb`.
+You can add require lines and define all the function helpers you want.

+### Repository

 Becase Xi is still in **alpha** stage, you might want to clone the repository using Git instead: